jfct/product-process-example/README.md

 In terms of infra we have a redis server (that contains a queue, using bullMQ) a MongoDB server, a product-service and a review-service (that can be scaled, by default in the docker-compose I set up 2 instances).

 The caching process for products is done at app start.
 In this method we just cache all the products (together with their averageRating).
+We store the cache for up to 2 days, you can also change this in the .env with the `CACHE_PERIOD` variable

 The process for the reviews is done "Lazy", whenever we check all the reviews for a product or when we do an action on a review, if by chance that product still has no reviews we populate it, if the product has reviews cached we then just update the cache instead.
 By doing this we might be taking some time on retrieving reviews at start, but as the caching is done it will be faster.